-- FerroAtlántica acquired the whole of the share capital of OpCo for €1; - Aurinka PV acquired 1% of SFS's interest in the share capital of R&DCo for €1, such that, following such disposal, R&DCo is owned as to 50% by SFS and, following the disposal of its 49% shareholding by Blue Power to Aurinka PV, 50% by Aurinka PV; - SFS agreed to sell certain patents to R&DCo for €1; - arrangements were made between; - Aurinka PV and OpCo pursuant to which Aurinka PV will continue to maintain the Puertollano plant for a monthly fee of \$33.6 thousand and for a maximum term expiring on December 31, 2020.
-Amounts paid pursuant to these arrangements in the fiscal year ended December 31, 2019 totalled \$404; - Aurinka PV and FerroAtlántica, FAU and Opco for the payment by the latter of the sum of \$2,800 thousand and the grant by Opco to Aurinka of an option to purchase certain equipment with a book value of approximately \$6,721 thousand for the sum of \$1,120 thousand, in satisfaction of any claim Aurinka PV might otherwise have in relation to the termination of the Solar JV; - O Aurinka PV and FerroAtlántica, Silicio and Opco for the marketing and promotion of the sale of the OpCo and SFS's rights in R&DCo, including a right of first refusal to Aurinka PV to purchase such assets owned by Opco on equivalent terms to those offered by a third party buyer during the period ending December 31, 2020 and a right of first refusal to Aurinka PV to purchase the 50% shares in R&DCo owned by SFS. - save as set out above, all arrangements in place with Blue Power or Aurinka PV in relation to OpCo or R&DCo and any rights or claims which Aurinka PV or Blue Power might have in relation thereto were brought to an end.
+- FerroAtlántica acquired the whole of the share capital of OpCo for €1; - Aurinka PV acquired 1% of SFS's interest in the share capital of R&DCo for €1, such that, following such disposal, R&DCo is owned as to 50% by SFS and, following the disposal of its 49% shareholding by Blue Power to Aurinka PV, 50% by Aurinka PV; - SFS agreed to sell certain patents to R&DCo for €1; - arrangements were made between; - o Aurinka PV and OpCo pursuant to which Aurinka PV will continue to maintain the Puertollano plant for a monthly fee of \$33.6 thousand and for a maximum term expiring on December 31, 2020.
+Amounts paid pursuant to these arrangements in the fiscal year ended December 31, 2019 totalled \$404; - o Aurinka PV and FerroAtlántica, FAU and Opco for the payment by the latter of the sum of \$2,800 thousand and the grant by Opco to Aurinka of an option to purchase certain equipment with a book value of approximately \$6,721 thousand for the sum of \$1,120 thousand, in satisfaction of any claim Aurinka PV might otherwise have in relation to the termination of the Solar JV; - o Aurinka PV and FerroAtlántica, SFS and Opco for the marketing and promotion of the sale of the OpCo and SFS's rights in R&DCo, including a right of first refusal to Aurinka PV to purchase the 50% shares in R&DCo owned by SFS and a right of first refusal to Aurinka PV to acquire assets owned by Opco.
+This agreement was extended until June 30, 2021 and the purchase option was exercised on February 24, 2021.
+On March 10, 2021 the Parties partially executed the purchase option \$111 Thousand.

+• save as set out above, all arrangements in place with Blue Power or Aurinka PV in relation to OpCo or R&DCo and any rights or claims which Aurinka PV or Blue Power might have in relation thereto were brought to an end.